 The border area is characterised by negative population change, negative net migration, unfavourable age profile and brain drain: young, educated population emigrates to other European countries or outside the EU.
 Employment rates of the age group of 20-64 are 77.9% in Western Transdanubia and 69.4% in South Transdanubia, while 66.4% in Continental Croatia, with the EU average being at 73.2%.
 The economic growth as well as the emigration of recent years has translated into reduced unemployment in Croatia.
 Long-term unemployment for 2018 is slightly higher in Continental Croatia (3.3%) than the EU average figure (2.4%).
 The rates are lower in Hungary in comparison to EU level, i.e. 0.6% in Western Transdanubia and 2.0% in South Transdanubia.
-The highest job vacancy rates can be observed in the 'Manufacturing', 'Administrative and support service activities' and 'Arts, entertainment and recreation' sectors in Western Transdanubia, and in the 'Education' and 'Administrative and support service activities' and 'Public administration and defence; compulsory social security' sectors.
+The highest job vacancy rates can be observed in the 'Manufacturing', 'Administrative and support service activities' and 'Arts, entertainment and recreation' sectors in Western Transdanubia, and in the 'Education' and 'Administrative and support service activities' sectors in South Transdanubia.
+According to data on national level for Croatia, the highest job vacancy rate can be found in the 'Accommodation and food service activities' and 'Public administration and defence; compulsory social security' sectors.